 "We've looked for you a long time, brother," Thor said.

 "Stop," Loki hissed.
 The command was more a plea than anything else.
 His voice was ragged, as if someone had taken a dagger to his throat.
 "Stop calling me that."

 Thor raised a brow.
 "But, you are."
 It had always been that simple for Thor.

 "I can think of more fitting appellations," the words slipped from Loki's tongue, a jumble of syllables.
 "Traitor, criminal, Jötunn, monster-"

 " - brother," Thor interrupted, firmly.
 "First, and always."

 Sif had yet to look away from his eyes; and he had yet to look at her.
-Her words were caught in her throat, and she did not try to cough them up.
-She had spoken her peace already, in that time before – before his fall and then after when she had first walked over to Midgard.
+Her words were caught in her throat, but she did not try to cough them up.
+She had spoken her piece already, in that time before – before his fall and then after when she had first walked the ways to Midgard.
 Words were powerful, and Loki had not a shield against them.
-She watched him now rather than speak, watched the rain catch in the hollows of his face – shadowed and starved.
-If she wished too, she knew, she could place her palm behind the dent of his cheekbone.
+She watched him now rather than speak, watched the rain catch in the hollows of his face, shadowed and starved.
+If she wished too, she could place her palm behind the dent of his cheekbone.
 He was silent against Thor's words . . . perhaps his speech was lost next to hers.

 Thor took another step forward, and this time Loki did not take one back.
 "Brother," he bid once more, his words a blow, pummeling.
 "Stop running."

-Loki did not answer – did not say a word, but he did not fight them, and he did not leave.
+Loki did not answer, did not say a word; but he did not fight them, and he did not run.

 The cabin was warm when they returned, and Jane had already put on coffee, sagely predicting a long night ahead.